lepperm/Learning-Log/_includes/blog-done.md

 **Skills Table**
 - [x] Add skills that exist in collections but not in the data source populate to the Skills table.
 Selectively replace missing data.
+- [x] "Larger" skill progression pools should float to the top of their percentage

 **Statistics**
 - [x] Streak counter needs to account for rolling over the end of the year